ChrisGCampbell/gatsby-netlify/src/content/jobs/Unlv/index.md

 - Assisted senior staff in maintaining library computer systems, physical monitors, and setup installations.
 - Tested educational sites in all major browsers to ensure cross-browser compatibility and correct mobile responsiveness.
-- Interfaced with user experience designers and other developers to ensure thoughtful and coherent user experiences across Starry’s iOS and Android mobile app
+- Interfaced with user experience designers and other developers to ensure thoughtful and coherent user experiences across Starry’s iOS and Android mobile apps